saurabh1088/notes/iOS/QnA/QnA1.md

 *any* provides type erasure, which allows you represent heterogeneous collections, represent the absence of an underlying type, using optionals, and make the abstraction an implementation detail.

+## 9. In Swift can we have stored properties in an enum?
+NO
+In Swift, Classes and Structures only can have stored properties.

+Let's explore why enum can't have stored properties.
+As per definition an enum is a model custom type which defines a list of possible values.
+Check example for details : [Example](https://github.com/saurabh1088/swift-playgrounds/blob/main/Swift.playground/Pages/Enumerations.xcplaygroundpage/Contents.swift)